pulumi/terraform-provider-aws/website/docs/r/vpc_peering_connection_accepter.html.markdown

 * `vpc_peering_connection_id` - (Required) The VPC Peering Connection ID to manage.
 * `auto_accept` - (Optional) Whether or not to accept the peering request.
 Defaults to `false`.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ### Removing `aws_vpc_peering_connection_accepter` from your configuration

 AWS allows a cross-account VPC Peering Connection to be deleted from either the requester's or accepter's side.
-However, Terraform only allows the VPC Peering Connection to be deleted from the requester's side by removing the corresponding `aws_vpc_peering_connection` resource from your configuration.
+However, this provider only allows the VPC Peering Connection to be deleted from the requester's side by removing the corresponding `aws_vpc_peering_connection` resource from your configuration.
 Removing a `aws_vpc_peering_connection_accepter` resource from your configuration will remove it from your statefile and management, **but will not destroy the VPC Peering Connection.**